justinnoor/pfhowto/README.md

 In this tutorial we build a firewall from the ground up on a FreeBSD 12.01 droplet using [PF](https://man.openbsd.org/pf), a renown packet filtering application that is maintained by the [OpenBSD](https://www.openbsd.org) project.
 [PF](https://man.openbsd.org/pf) is part of the FreeBSD base system, and is a foundational tool in the world of Unix administration.
 It is known for its simple-syntax, user-friendliness, and astonishing power.

 This lesson is *not* a command reference.
 It is designed to help you get started with [PF](https://man.openbsd.org/pf) on the Digital Ocean platform.
 Our goal create a base ruleset that can be serve as a formidable starting point for new droplets.
-We will also discuss more advanced concepts such as adaptive rulesets, bandwidth management, blacklisting, redundancy, and more.
+We will also discuss more advanced concepts such as adaptive rulesets, bandwidth management, blacklisting, and more.

 ## Prerequisites